||Calvin College offers the following degrees:

 Transfer Limits - Students may transfer a maximum of 70 semester hours from two-year institutions; there is no limit for transfer credit from four-year institutions.
 Students may transfer coursework at any time during their academic career.

 A minimum of 4 upper-level courses in the major and 30 of the last 60 semester hours must be completed at Calvin.
 Transfer students must complete one interim course for each year they attend Calvin.
-The following core must be taken at Calvin (transfer credit not accepted): one biblical/theological core course, developing a Christian mind core, cross cultural engagement core, integrative studies core (generally the major capstone course).
+The following core must be taken at Calvin (transfer credit not accepted): one biblical/theological core course, developing a Christian mind core, one science core, cross cultural engagement core, integrative studies core (generally the major capstone course).

 Military credits - Veterans will receive credit, as recommended by the American Council on Education, for liberal arts courses taken through the USAFI and for a maximum of 9 semester hours taken by correspondence courses from accredited universities in the program.

 Transfer evaluation for prospective students - Individuals that apply to Calvin as transfer students will receive an official transfer evaluation with their acceptance letter.

 Transfer process for current students - Current students must receive pre-approval for transfer work.
 A list of pre-approved courses is maintained by the registrar and is available online.
 Departmental chairs and advisors may approve coursework for majors and minors, if the courses are comparable to the Calvin course requirement.
 The registrar may approve transfer credit for core or for elective credit (hours taken for graduation semester hour minimums).